SeanTAllen/monkeysnatchbanana.com/content/post/code-management-wishlist.md

 ## Triage system

 You can fake this with tags in something like GitHub, but it's a pain.
 For every issue, I want to be able to say it is for "now, later, or done."
-An issue can move from any state to any other state. (https://en.wikipedia.org/wiki/Triage).
+An issue can move from any state to any other state.
+See [https://en.wikipedia.org/wiki/Triage](https://en.wikipedia.org/wiki/Triage) for more information.

 When something is marked as "later," I should be prompted in the future to reconsider it.
 "You said later for X, is it later yet?
 Should that become a now?"